Rural Utilities Service Distance Learning & Telemedicine Grant

 Match: Is defined as cash or equipment will be purchased independently and support this distance learning grant.
 These purchases will be made from budgeted school or organization funds -NOT federal funding nor this grant opportunity.

 This grant is a reimbursement and equipment-based grant.
-In response for proof of your purchases, you will receive DLT equipment to expand your learning programs.
+In response to the proof of your purchases, you will receive DLT equipment to expand your learning programs.

 The match amount is determined from the total pooled contributions of the entire consortia and must be 15% or around $75K in addition to the grant amount.